Cosmic-Bee/PSoC6_Bluetooth_A2DP_Sink/README.md

 ## Design and implementation

-This CCE, demonstrates A2DP source on PSoC&trade; 6.
+This CCE, demonstrates A2DP sink on PSoC&trade; 6.
 Two tasks are created, one for initial Bluetooth® connection setup and another for streaming audio via A2DP.

 A short audio clip with PCM (Pulse-Code Modulation) samples stored as char arrays is available in the source code.
-The audio clip is of 48KHz, 16 bit, stereo audio.
-This audio clip is passed through a software codec that converts from PCM to SBC (sub-band coding) encoding.
+The audio is of 44.1Khz, 16 bit, stereo audio.
+T

-On connection establishment, the PSoC&trade; 6 configures the Bluetooth® speaker/earbuds to 48KHz, stereo with the appropriate SBC parameters.

-The streaming task sends the encoded packets using `wiced_bt_avdt_write_req` to send packets to the Bluetooth® Controller which then sends it to the Bluetooth® speaker/earbuds.

 ## Other resources